 Video of the Day

-Cut off spent flower clusters as soon as the flowers begin to wither with a pair of small shears.
-Cut 1/4 inch above the bud that is forming immediately beneath the spent flower cluster.
+Deadheading is easy.
+Using a clean, sharp pruner, simply trim off spent flower clusters as they wither.
+Make the cut 1/4 inch above the bud that is forming immediately beneath the spent flower cluster.